Republicans battle in tight southern primaries

 "I wouldn't be surprised once we're through the primaries, if it still looks like it does right now, to see the conservatives come together," Gingrich said on the "Rick & Bubba Show" in Birmingham, Alabama.
 "There's a certain advantage right now in having both of us tag-team Romney, because neither one of us by ourselves can raise the money to match Romney.

-"A majority (of Republican voters) are saying, ‘Not Romney,'" said Gingrich, a former speaker of the House of Representatives.
+"A majority (of Republican voters) are saying, ‘Not Romney,'" Gingrich said.
 "The biggest bloc is saying Romney, but it's not a big enough bloc to be a majority.
 We now are beginning to think he will literally not be able to get the delegates to get the nomination."

 Romney currently has about 454 delegates; Santorum 217 and Gingrich 107.
 On Tuesday, 50 delegates are at stake in Alabama, 40 in Mississippi.
 There also will be caucuses in Hawaii, where 17 delegates are at stake.
 In each of the states, candidates are awarded delegates proportionally based on their vote totals.